Wise vs Up Travel Card: 2026 Guide

 To paint a picture here’s a head to head between Wise and 2 major banks, on costs for an example transfer.
 In this example we’re sending 1,000 AUD to someone in New Zealand.
 You can also check the Wise costs and get a comparison against other providers, on the Wise website.

-*information correct at time of research – 25th June 2024
+*Information correct at time of research – 3rd February 2026

 As you can see, in our comparison Wise has the lowest overall cost – which means your recipient gets more in the end compared to sending your payment with our selected banks.